tontonsb/NGINX-snippets/README.md

 # NGINX snippets

-Some building blocks and structure for Nginx config to change the Nginx vhost file from this
+Some building blocks and structure for Nginx config to change the Nginx server file from this

 ```
 server {